 Following a nation-wide search resulting in 54 applicants, Winchester City Manager Dan Hoffman has appointed Christopher Konyar, of Winchester, as the City’s new Parks and Recreation Director.
 Christopher, who has over 20 years of experience in the field, served the past 14 years as the Superintendent of Recreation and the prior seven years as Program Supervisor both with Frederick County Parks and Recreation.
 He has also been a Certified Parks and Recreation Professional since 2006 and is currently a Recognized Clinician with the American Sports Education Program.

-In observance of the Memorial Day holiday, the City’s schedule for the week of May 29, 2017 is as follows:
+In observance of the Memorial Day holiday, the City will follow the below schedule for the week of May 31, 2021: